infinum/frontend-handbook/JavaScript/Angular.md

 - One-way from view target to data source (`(someEvent)="onSomeEvent()"`)
 - Two-way (`[(ngModel)]="value"`)

 If you have worked with template-driven forms, you've probably come across `ngModel` and used two-way data binding.
-Just like you can use two-way binding with `ngModel`, you can also use two-way binding of any input of your custom component.
+Just like you can use two-way binding with `ngModel`, you can also use the two-way binding of any input of your custom component.

-This handbook will not cover how to implement custom two-way binding for your components.
-We suggest checking out this article: [Two-way data binding in Angular](https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html), which explains how two-way binding works, and how you can implement your own.
+This handbook will not cover how to implement a custom two-way binding for your components.
+We suggest checking out this article: [Two-way Data Binding in Angular](https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html), which explains how two-way binding works, and how you can implement your own.

 One key takeaway which we will repeat in this handbook is how two-way binding is de-sugared.